DSCoalition/dsc-11ty-cms/README.md

 ### Content Management

-To access the CMS open your web browser and navigation to `http://localhost:8080/admin` to access the Decap CMS interface.
+To access the CMS open your web browser and navigate to `http://localhost:8080/admin` to access the Decap CMS interface.
 Here, you can manage your website's content.

 ### Production Build